jimlindybner/portfolio-draft/README.md

-# portfolio-draft
+# Basic HTML Portfolio

-A basic HTML portfolio.
+A basic HTML example of my portfolio.